DerGary/FridgeApp/README.md

 # TODO:
  - Add Images
  - Add Shopping List Export to google tasks
- - Add Setting to change UPC Lookup API Key
- - On -/+ Show which Label the Item has
- - = Button to link two or more items together
+ - = Button to link two or more items together (show on -/+ the count of all)
- - Smaller Detail page to reduce the need to scroll
  - Selbe hinzugefügt das aktuell in der Einkaufsliste ist, das aus der Einkaufsliste löschen
- - Beim Auschecken und Einchecken anzeigen wie viel davon noch da sind (bei = dann auch)